0xnookie/claude-hacks/README.md

 - [Promp Master](https://github.com/nidhinjs/prompt-master): A Claude skill that writes the accurate prompts for any AI tool.
 Zero tokens or credits wasted.
 Full context and memory retention

+## CLAUDE.md
+After every correction, end with: **"Update your CLAUDE.md so you don't make that mistake again."** Claude is eerily good at writing rules for itself.
+> Ruthlessly edit your CLAUDE.md over time.
+Keep iterating until Claude's mistake rate measurably drops.

+## Use Subagents
+- Append "use subagents" to any request where you want Claude to throw more compute at the problem.
+- Offload individual tasks to subagents to keep your main agent's context window clean and focused.
+- Route permission requests to Opus 4.5 via a hook — let it scan for attacks and auto-approve the safe ones.

+## Level Up Your Prompting
+- **Challenge Claude.** Say "Grill me on these changes and don't make a PR until I pass your test."
+Make Claude be your reviewer.
+Or, say "Prove to me this works" and have Claude diff behavior between main and your feature branch.
+- **After a mediocre fix**, say: "Knowing everything you know now, scrap this and implement the elegant solution."
+- **Write detailed specs** and reduce ambiguity before handing work off.
+The more specific you are, the better the output.

+> Don't accept the first solution.
+Push Claude to do better — it usually can.

 ## Commands

 ### Auto Mode — A Safer Way to Skip Permissions